Gerefy/leetcode-ds-algorithms/README.md

-# 🚀 LeetCode & Data Science Journey
+#LeetCode & Data Science Journey

 Hi!
 I'm a first-year **Information Systems and Technologies (IS&T)** student at MADI.
 I have a strong passion for mathematics, linear algebra, and I am consistently moving towards **Data Science and Artificial Intelligence (AI)**.